-Description of Directory Paths SAS Program Syntax File Locations Specify the location for the SAS format library r the SAS format library LIBNAME LIBRARY
+Description of Directory Paths SAS Program Syntax File Locations Specify the location for the SAS format library LIBNAME LIBRARY

 Running the SAS Mapping Program

 The SAS mapping program adds the 38 comorbidity measures to the user's data.
 Table 6 provides the modifiable macro variables and directory paths within the SAS Mapping Program.
 A description of each directory path and macro variable is provided along with the corresponding SAS program syntax.